The definition of stress according to science

 You may want to compare this mechanism with a thermostat.
 For example, the body senses temperature constantly, and compares this with a set value of 37 °C. If the sensed temperature is too cold, the body will react by increasing its metabolism of brown fat and shivering.
 Both increase temperature to take it back to 37 °C. Also, blood vessels in the skin tighten to prevent heat loss, and more blood is diverted to internal organs as a result.

-Here we have thus a third component of the stress concept: activation of the adrenal gland to secrete the stress hormone cortisol.
+3. activation of the adrenal gland to release the stress hormone cortisol.

 Selye thus considered stress a condition of the body, and not a disease in itself.
 He distinguished three phases of stress:

-1. The alarm phase.
-This is the phase of becoming aware of the threat or disturbed equilibrium (which may occur unconsciously), and is similar to Cannon’s “fight-or-flight” response.
+This is the phase of becoming aware of the threat or disturbed equilibrium (which may occur unconsciously), and is immediately followed by Cannon’s “fight-or-flight” response.
+The sympathetic nervous system is switched on and adrenaline is released into the blood.
+The heart starts to pound, breathing goes faster and the muscles tighten.

 2. The adaptation phase.
-This is the phase of resistance to the stressor (the factor that causes stress) and the sympathetic nervous system and adrenal gland (adrenaline/epinephrine and cortisol) are activated to restore homeostasis (equilibrium).
+This is the phase of resistance to the stressor (the factor that causes stress) and the adrenal gland starts to release a lot of cortisol to restore homeostasis (equilibrium).
+Cortisol supports the short-term actions of adrenaline.

 Still, there are two questions that remain: